oluchinwade/E-commerce-Database/README.md

 Using the information above will aid in both visual and basic SQL comprehension.

 This project is still ongoing and the final readme file will be available once completed.

+run export FLASK_ENV=development in your terminal then cd into the foldor you would like to run flask in and execute flask run in your terminal